IBM/operator-for-redis-cluster/docs/docs/key-migration.md

 `keyBatchSize` determines the number of keys to get from a single slot during each migration iteration.
 By default, this value is `1000` keys.

 `slotBatchSize` specifies the number of slots to migrate on each iteration.
 By default, this value is `100` slots.
-Keep in mind a Redis cluster has `16384` total slots, and those slots are evenly distributed across the primary nodes.
+For most use cases, se this value to the number of logical CPUs.
+Usually, this is two times the CPU resource limits in the Redis operator deployment.
+See [runtime.CPU](https://pkg.go.dev/runtime#NumCPU) for more information on how Go checks the number of available CPUs.
+Also, keep in mind a Redis cluster has `16384` total slots, and those slots are evenly distributed across the primary nodes.

 `idleTimeoutMillis` is the maximum idle time at any point during key migration.
 This means the migration should make progress without blocking for more than the specified number of milliseconds.
 See the [Redis migrate command](https://redis.io/commands/migrate) for more information about the timeout.